Table of contents

 • The stroke length is the distance the struts travels between its fully compressed and fully extended positions.

-• Stroke Length=Extended Length−Compressed Length
+• Stroke Length=Extended Length−Compressed Length.

 4.Measure Tool Box Shocks Diameter(d/D):